Here is a story about hobby farm life.

 Here are a few things to consider when planning for your hobby farm side business.

-- What natural resources or assets does your land or location offer
+- What natural resources your land or location offers

 - Which specific products will you produce and what price will they fetch in the market